From 2013-17 a group of 42 people with Parkinson’s were recruited on to an innovative & ground breaking clinical trial in Bristol, England.

 Filmed over six years, 42 people with Parkinson’s take part in a groundbreaking medical trial.
 Can the results give hope to 10 million Parkinson’s sufferers worldwide?

-This is our story, hopefully you’ve seen it, it’s not currently available on the BBC iPlayer but there are some clips available on the iPlayer and other clips on YouTube.
+This is our story, hopefully you’ve seen it, it's not currently online but we are hopeful for future availability.

 We found the results truly life changing.

-Have a look through the clips and see the story for yourself.
+The trailer for the program is opposite.
 Hopefully it will help you understand why we’re so excited, why we’re working so hard, why we’re willing to push so far to get this drug and delivery system back into a treatment and even a cure for Parkinson’s.

 I am Darren Calder and I have Parkinson’s.